Writing is a brutal business.

 The thing I love about Keyword Revealer is how it takes into account the global search volume of a keyword.
 This is important if you want to target your audience all over the world.
 By optimizing your content using keywords with the most searches across all Google databases, you help people find your content much easier!

-Also, you can compute for a keyword’s difficult.
-The higher the score, the more difficult to rank for it.
-Therefore, you need to find a keyword with low competition to increase your chances of ranking on Google.
+Also, you can calculate a keyword’s difficulty.
+The greater the score, the more difficult to rank for it.
+That’s why you need to find a keyword with easy competition to increase your chances of ranking on Google.

 STEP 2: Use SurferSEO to set parameters for writing your content